OnArrow/recite_word/Reader/分级阅读/04 The party.md

 3. It was almost spring, but it was still very cold.
 Ron and I stopped to buy some drinks on the way to the party and by the time we got to Pete's house it was beginning to snow.

 4. Ron looked at me as we waited at the door.
-'OK?' he asked
+'OK?' he asked.

 5. I smiled at him.
 'Yes,' I said, 'I'm OK.'